wso2/labs/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

 At this point you should have a working kubernetes cluster.
 Following steps should be executed once you have a working kubernetes cluster.
 Minikube provide a great, repeatable way to create a kubernetes cluster if you're just starting up.

-### Setting up WSO2 Specifics
+### Setting up WSO2 Workshop Specifics

-1. Install WSO2 Integration Studio - [https://wso2.com/integration/integration-studio/](https://wso2.com/integration/integration-studio/).
+1. Install **WSO2 Integration Studio** - [https://wso2.com/integration/integration-studio/](https://wso2.com/integration/integration-studio/).
 We'll be using Integration Studio to demonstrate building complex integration services

-2. Install EI Kubernetes Operator [https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/](https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/)
+2. Install **Kubernetes Operator for WSO2 Enterprise Integrator** (EI) [https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/](https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/)

-3. Install APIM Kubernetes Operator - [https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/](https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/)
+3. Install **Kubernetes Operator for WSO2 API Manager** - [https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/](https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/)

+4. Deploy sample Backend Service

+   _This workshop excercises consist of a few case where we develop Integration Services by consuming some service endpoints that represent the existing Backend services, APIs and systems.
+Please follow the given instructions to deploy this and make sure that it is up and running._

+   * Go to the [/bank-services](/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/bank-services) directory of this repository.
+   * Follow the instruction given in the `README.md`
-You will also require a REST Client tool to test the APIs.
+   * You will also require a REST Client tool to test the APIs.
 I am using [VSCode IDE](https://code.visualstudio.com/) having [RESTClient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) installed on it.
 You can use the provided `vscode_rest-client.http` with it easily.

-## Part 1 - Deploy sample Backend Service

-This workshop excercises consist of a few case where we develop Integration Services by consuming some service endpoints that represent the existing Backend services, APIs and systems.
-Please follow the given instructions to deploy this and make sure that it is up and running.

-1. Go to the [/bank-services](/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/bank-services) directory of this repository.
-2. Follow the instruction given in the `README.md`

-## Part 2 - Develop Integration services
+## Part 1 - Develop Integration services

 We'll be using WSO2 Integration Studio to create some integration services with the below given 3 scenarios to demonstrate development, testing & debug cycle.